cloudflare/workers-sdk/STYLEGUIDE.md

 ## Styleguide legen

-- Italicized text is placeholder text that should be replaced.
+- \*Text in between stars designated placeholder text that should be replaced.\*
 - \<Text contained within angle brackets are placeholder commands or filepaths.\>
-- <code style="color : orange">Bold, yellow text designated the user's input that must occur before the next line can display.</code>
+- #Text in between hashtags designated the user's input that must occur before the next line can display.#

 ## Wrangler syntax